Performance and the Alexander technique

-High-pressure situations that are important to us and/or the need to perform in public cause us additional stress and nervous anxiety beyond our normal day-to-day stresses.
-The pressure we tend to place on ourselves to perform well only adds to our background stress levels and we may worry about fluffing a job interview, audition, presentation or performance due to nerves, complicating what are already difficult and challenging situations.
+High-pressure situations that are important to us and/or the need to perform in public cause us extra stress and anxiety beyond our normal day-to-day stresses.
+The pressure we can place on ourselves to perform well only adds to our stress levels, and we can worry about fluffing an interview, audition, presentation, or performance due to nerves, complicating already difficult and challenging situations.

-Often, we may also strain or try too hard to meet an important goal and not look after ourselves while doing so, leading to unfortunate outcomes, and possibly injuring or otherwise harming ourselves in the process (what we would call ‘endgaining’ in Alexander terms).
+Often, we can also strain or try too hard to meet an important goal and not look after ourselves while doing so, leading to negative outcomes, and possibly injuring or otherwise harming ourselves in the process (what we would call ‘endgaining’ in Alexander terms).
 These unfortunate situations can undermine our confidence.

 The mental and creative aspects of performance

 Sometimes too, our ideas and performance can get a bit stale, and we can find ourselves just repeating what we have done before.
 We can get trapped in repetitive thinking and find it hard to break free from that to produce something new.
 (If we keep on doing what we know, we will keep on repeating what we have always done.)

 We can also find ourselves spiralling downward into depression, negative thinking, and self-doubt.
 These emotions rob us of our enthusiasm and can decrease our chances of creating positive outcomes.
 Obviously, this is not ideal.